cypghost/cypghost.github.io/README.md

 ## About Me

-I'm [Your Name], a [Your Profession or Field].
+I'm Biruk Mesfin, a Software Engineer.
 I am passionate about [Relevant Interests or Specializations] and love to [Briefly describe what you love doing in your field].

 ## Portfolio Highlights